sahilrajput03/sahilrajput03/github-actions.md

 ### Can't see getting your workflow run on changing files in directories you have set track to ?

+> If you want to read about filter pattern, you can read @ [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet).

 The path matchingin github actions is kind of so vagues coz:

 ```yaml